Jacoby Brissett is back in familiar territory — and that’s not a good thing for the fifth-year quarterback.

 Frank Reich has high hopes for Brissett in 2020

-Unless Phillip Rivers gets hurt or misses time because of the coronavirus pandemic, Jacoby Brissett will probably spend most Sundays with a clipboard.
+Unless Philip Rivers gets hurt or misses time because of the coronavirus pandemic, Jacoby Brissett will probably spend most Sundays with a clipboard.

 Or, he was expected to do just that.
 Colts coach Frank Reich, though, has a different idea or three in mind.